Just Stop Oil: Pair guilty of damaging Van Gogh painting's frame

 Two Just Stop Oil protesters have been found guilty of causing criminal damage to a Vincent Van Gogh painting's frame after gluing themselves to it.

-Emily Brocklebank, 23, and Louis McKechnie, 22, caused about £2,000 of damage to the frame of Peach Trees In Blossom at London's Courtauld Gallery.
+Louis McKechnie, 22, and Emily Brocklebank, 23, caused about £2,000 of damage to the frame of Peach Trees In Blossom at London's Courtauld Gallery.

+McKechnie, from Weymouth, was jailed for three weeks while Brocklebank received a suspended sentence.

-Brocklebank had told the court: "I didn't think I would cause much damage.
+She had said: "I didn't think I would cause much damage.
 Glue comes off."

+There have been several similar protests by climate activists in recent weeks.

-But District Judge Neeta Minhas said the damage was "substantial".
+District Judge Neeta Minhas said the damage caused at the Courtauld Gallery was "substantial".

-Giving her verdict at Westminster Magistrates' Court, Judge Minhas said: "An 18th Century frame which is hundreds of years old has been permanently damaged.
+Giving her verdict at Westminster Magistrates' Court, she said: "An 18th Century frame which is hundreds of years old has been permanently damaged.

 "It is not in a state where it can return to its original state."